misener/GRTTWaK-website/faq/tips-for-readers.md

 ## What should I read?

-So long as it fits the 3 critera above, pretty much anything.
+So long as it fits the 3 criteria listed above, you can read pretty much anything.
 Material that makes you cringe is usually a good place to start.
 Journals, dairy entries, short stories, and poems are always popular.
 We also love less-common formats (screenplays, lists, song lyrics).

-**Your reading needn’t be funny. **Some of our most memorable readings have been bittersweet, sad, or difficult to share.
+**Your reading needn’t be funny.** Some of our most memorable readings have been bittersweet, sad, or difficult to share.
 Stuff that was once _secret_ usually elicits the biggest reactions, even though it can be the scariest material to read aloud.
 Cuss words are A-OK.

 ## When am I on?